Skip to content

 Author: Jamielyn Nye

-These lemon brownies are sweet and tangy with a soft, moist texture topped with a delicious lemon glaze.
-It's a refreshing lemon dessert bursting with fresh lemon flavor in every bite!
+These lemon brownies are sweet and tangy with a soft, moist texture topped with a glaze.
+This lemon blondie is the best with lemon zest and juice in every bite!

 Prep Time: 10 minutes